SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 The ``bodyTemperature`` variable's ``celsius`` property is set, and then its ``celsius`` and ``fahrenheit`` properties are accessed to print their values.

-..
-XXX same syntax for method access -- should we add a brief mention of methods like we have for properties?

 .. _Structures_StructuresAreValueTypes: